 Astoria also has several stops along the venerable North Coast Craft Beer Trail, including the expansive Fort George Brewery + Public House, which occupies a handsome warehouse with soaring windows and a large patio, and Buoy Beer Company, a lively tavern that sits on a pier above the river — a window built into the floor gives you views of barking sea lions lounging on a dock below.
 Both of these acclaimed craft breweries serve tasty and creative pub fare.

 You can reach some of the prettiest beaches in Oregon by bus or taxi along U.S. 101.
 Sunset Empire’s Pacific Connector bus stops at Sunset Beach State Recreation Site, which has a beautiful stretch of dune-backed sand.
 It also has access to the Fort to Sea Trail, which leads 6.5 miles inland to Fort Clatsop, at Lewis and Clark National Historical Park.
 The trail follows the very route the intrepid Corps of Discovery used during their famed 1805-06 explorations of the area.

 Looking to extend your trip?
 Consider taking Sunset Empire or NorthWest POINT buses south 20 miles to Seaside, with its aquarium, old-fashioned candy shops, family-friendly amusements and paved 1.5-mile boardwalk.
-Or head 9 miles farther south to the charming coastal arts community of Cannon Beach, where you can stroll along the beach admiring 235-foot-tall Haystack Rock.
+Or head 9 miles farther south to the charming coastal arts community of Cannon Beach, where you can stroll or ride a fat bike along the beach admiring 235-foot-tall Haystack Rock.
 From both Cannon Beach and Seaside, you can also catch the NorthWest POINT bus back to Portland.